null

 2. Accurate Detection: It can detect a range of embedded materials like metallic and non-metallic objects, pipes, conduits, rebar and post-tension cables.

-3. Depth Measurement: GPR provides depth measurements of objects so you can plan drilling and cutting operations more efficiently.
+3. Depth Measurement: GPR provides accurate measurements of objects' depths, so you can plan drilling and cutting operations more efficiently.

-4. Real-Time Data: GPR data is real-time so you can make decisions on site.
+4. Real-Time Data: GPR data is real-time so you can make decisions with direct on site evaluation.

 Applications with GPR

-• Core Drilling: By locating rebar and post-tension cables GPR reduces the risk of drilling into critical structural elements.
+• Core Drilling: By day applications locating rebars and post-tension cables GPR reduces the risk of drilling into critical structural elements.

 • Structural Assessment: Engineers use GPR to locate voids or anomalies in the concrete that could affect the structure.